Monday, January 30, 2012

 “Eat cake and drink coffee!”

-Another John Larkin induced mac meetup.
-Started with dinner at the usual hangout at Blk 40 and I took over the reins of making the orders in Alvin's absence.
+Another John Larkin-induced quarterly Mac Meetup started with dinner at the usual hangout at Blk 40 Holland Village and I took over the reins of making the orders in Alvin's absence.

 Topics covered in random order during the meetup:

--Attention span - John realised that his attention span was getting shorter lately with urges to crack jokes during class when the students are quietly working on their stuff.
-A result of the use of smart phones and tablets with information at your fingertips and over stimulation of the brain with apps?
-Perhaps.
+• Attention span - John realised that his attention span was getting shorter lately with the urge building in him to crack jokes during class when the students are quietly working on their stuff.
+Is this a result of the use of smart phones and tablets with information at your fingertips and over stimulation of the brain with apps?

--Dropbox - How no one carries a thumbdrive anymore.
-But being the geeks we all are, we carry storage devices in one form or many others as demonstrated in the photos.
+• Dropbox - no one needs to carry a thumbdrive anymore but geeky us all carry storage devices in one form or the other.

 Pictures from the meetup from my camera and Kenneth's flickr: